 Figure 2-19.
 Table schemas used in IndexedHBase for data from Truthy

 Some details need to be clarified before proceeding further.
 Each table contains only one column family, e.g. “details” or “tweets”.
 The user table employs a concatenation of user ID and tweet ID as the row key, because analysis benefits from tracking changes in a tweet’s user metadata.
 For example, a user can change profile information, which can give insights into their behavior.
 A separate meme index table is created for indexing the hashtags, user-mentions, and URLs contained in tweets.
 This is because some special cases, such as expandable URLs, cannot be handled properly by the text index.
-The memes are used as row keys, each followed by a different number of columns, named after the IDs of tweets containing the corresponding meme.
+The memes are used as row keys followed by a varying number of columns, each named after the IDs of tweets containing the corresponding meme.
 The timestamp of the cell value marks the tweet creation time.

 2.5.2 Data Loading Strategies